microsoft/TechExcel-Accelerate-developer-productivity-with-GitHub-Copilot-and-Dev-Box/docs/01_set_up_dev_env/01_set_up_development_environment.md

 After you complete this lab, you will be able to:

-TODO:
 * Set up an Azure environment to use Microsoft Dev Box
-* Create a virtual machine image you can use for subsequent exercises
-* Deploy a Microsoft Dev Box using the virtual machine image you have created
+* Deploy a Microsoft Dev Box using a standard virtual machine template
 * Install and use the GitHub Copilot extension for Visual Studio Code

 ## Lab Duration

-* **Estimated Time:** 135 minutes
+* **Estimated Time:** 75 minutes